AaryanHazCompter/What2Eat-Error-418/README.md

 What2Eat is a web application made using Flask.
 It allows users to enter ingredients available to them and it shows Recipes best matching their query.

+## Technical Description

+* Python - The lanuage for our script and back-end algorithm.
+To test the algorithm, run what2eat-Terminal for a pure Pyhton script
+* Flask - Framework to connect back-end Python script with the front-end.
+* HTML/CSS/JS - Front-end webpages for the main page and the results page
+* API - Data derived from Edamam Recipes API.
+Keys protected by environment variables
+* Hosting - Website hosted on Zeet and Google Cloud Platform

 ## Getting Started

 We made your job easy!
 Just head up to https://www.bit.ly/what-2-eat and enjoy the experience